 Klein received his degree in analytical chemistry, specializing in organic electrochemistry, and completed a postdoc in polymer chemistry before starting with Monsanto.
 His current position involves strategy direction for the technical marketing and trade servicing of U.S. soy outside the country.
 He is a devoted cover-to-cover reader of Chemical & Engineering News and also credits ACS for the local section resources and job and career advice.

-Today he serves as the international director of program strategy with the U.S. Soybean Export Council.
+Today he serves as the director of international program strategy and regional director Asian subcontinent with the U.S. Soybean Export Council.

 What's a typical day on the job like?

 Management and reporting on active projects throughout our global operations, 10%; support of active projects, 50%; strategy review and recommendations for future programs, 35%; administrative work to assure we are complying with applicable policies and regulations, 5%.

 Work is accomplished through meetings, conferences, reading, review, and original research.